dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/prerequisite/_index.md

 - Ensure that the HBA WWNs (initiators) appear on the list of initiators that are logged into the array.
 - If the number of volumes that will be published to nodes is high, then configure the maximum number of LUNs for your HBAs on each node.
 See the appropriate HBA document to configure the maximum number of LUNs.

  1. Complete the zoning of each host with the PowerMax Storage Array.
-Please refer the <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-weight:bold; font-size:0.9rem">Host Connectivity Guide</a> for the guidelines when setting a Fibre Channel SAN infrastructure.
+Please refer to <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-size:0.9rem">Host Connectivity Guide</a> for the guidelines when setting a Fibre Channel SAN infrastructure.
  <br>

  2. Verify the initiators of each host are logged in to the PowerMax Storage Array.
 CSM will perform the Host Registration of each host with the PowerMax Array.

  <br>

  3. Multipathing software configuration

      a.
 Configure Device Mapper MPIO for PowerMax FC connectivity